Monday, July 6, 2026

 Frequently Asked Questions

 Molarity (M) is the number of moles of solute per litre of solution.
-A 1 M solution contains 1 mole of solute dissolved in enough solvent to make exactly 1 litre of solution.
-It is the most common unit of concentration in pharmaceutical and laboratory chemistry.
+A 1 M solution contains 1 mole dissolved in enough solvent to make exactly 1 L. It is the default concentration unit for pharmaceutical buffers, HPLC mobile phases, reference standards, and GMP solution preparation because volumes are measured in litres or millilitres.

 Related Calculators